 It was also a division among farmers themselves, as there had also been agricultural traditions of left-wing politics and populist reform.
 “From its beginning in Indiana the Farm Bureau made it clear that the organization was composed of respectable members of the farming community and that it was not a bunch of radicals or troublemakers” (Barbara J. Steinson, Rural Life in Indiana, 1800–1950).
 By respectable, this meant that the haves got more and the have-nots lost what little they had.

 Even though big ag took a different route in regions like the Midwest, the end results were similar in the increasing concentration of land and wealth, which is to say the end of the small family farm.
 This was happening all over, such as in the South: “These ideals emphasized industrialized, commercial farming by ever-larger farms and excluded many smaller farms from receiving the full benefit of federal farm aid.
 The resulting programs, by design, contributed significantly to the contraction of the farm population and the concentration of farm assets in the Carolinas” (Elizabeth Kathleen Brake, Uncle Sam on the Family Farm).
+Those excluded from farm aid were the typical groups, minorities and poor whites.

 This country was built on farming.
 It’s the best farmland in the world.
 That means vast wealth.
 Big ag lobbyists have a lot of pull in the federal government.
 That is why fascism in this country early on found its footing in this sector of the economy, rather than with industry.
 Over time, corporatism has come to dominate the entire economy, and the locus of power has shifted to the financial sector.
 Agriculture, like other markets, have become heavily tied to those who control the flow of money.
 The middle class, through 401(k)s, also have become tied to financial markets.